lovexyn0827/MessMod/README.md

 - `DISABLED`: Disable cause recording completely
 - `SIMPLE_TRACE`: Record the stack trace from where the events happened, without applying any deobfuscation.
 - `DEOBFUSCATED_TRACE`: Record deobfuscated stack trace, which is the most decent but leads to larger logs and higher performance costs.
 - `ANALYZED`: Compute a couple of tags from the stack trace.
-This can make logs significantly smaller than ones with stack traces, however, the performance cost may be even higher.
+This can make logs significantly smaller than ones with stacktraces, however, the performance cost may be even higher.

 Available values: